WilliamY97/LearningJournal/uWaterloo/ECE290/Contract Law.md

 - Even if the contract is unfair, it will be enforced

 - if one element is absent, the courts will decline to intervene

+##Intervention

+- The terms in a contract include any benefits and obligations usually arrived at through negotiation and then agreement

+- The courts will be willing to step in if a party to a contract does not fulfill its obligations under the terms

+- Courts will not, however, alter the terms of a contract in favour of more fair or just terms than those that were decided upon.

+- The courts may, however, declare a contract void, voidable, or unenforceable.

+##Changing a Contract

+- A contract can be, through mutual agreement, altered (up to a point).

+- The changes must fall within the scope of the original contract

+- A contact to build a house may change the design or add a shed

+- but a contract to design an apartment cannot be modified to design a house